Wow, the Lykoi cat.

 The kittens are born with a normal coat and look the same as any other normal kitten.
 They have no balding or roan coloration.

-Then, in about one to two weeks, the kittens begin to lose their coats and start appearing fluffy.
-They can lose most of the coat to the entire coat during this process.
+Then, after about one to two weeks, the kittens begin to lose their coats and start appearing fluffy.
+They can lose their entire coat during this process.

 Then after a few weeks the Lykoi coat starts growing in.
 Typically, by three to four months old, the kitten will have its complete Lykoi appearance.